dominodatalab/aihub_automl_autogluon/README.md

 *plots/autogluon_no_feature_engineering* - this folder has some sample forecasts from the `Autogluon` models that were build using time series models and without any derived features.

 *reports/* - this folder has the training results of the models that were built using AutoGluon regression models using the original and the derived features.
 These models are the ones that are deployed and that performed better than DataRobot's models

-*sarima_tft_flaml/* - this folder contains the code to build SARIMA, TFT(TemporalFusionTransformer) and FLAML models.
-These were used for initial experiments and are not used in the final deployment

 *autogluon_forecast_no_feature_eng.py* - This file has code to build Autogluon time series models only using the data that was supplied, it does not use and derived features and hence the performance is not as good as the the Autogluon regression models